alsbury/chiphpotle-rest/README.md

 ## PHP REST API Client for SpiceDB

+[SpiceDB](https://github.com/authzed/spicedb) is a database for creating and managing security-critical application permissions.
+Chiphpotle is a PHP client for their rest API.
 For more information, please visit [https://github.com/authzed/api](https://github.com/authzed/api).

 ## Requirements

-Supports PHP 8.0
+Supports PHP 8.1 and newer, and SpiceDB 1.26 and above.

 ## Installation with Composer